 The 431 patients from Hospital #2 were marched to Hospital #1 on May 10th.
 These men were housed in an area that had been the Ordnance Department which was just north of the main hospital.
 It was stated these patients were sent to Cabanatuan #1 where they started a hospital.

 In May, his parents received a message from the War Department.

 “Dear Mrs. V. Grui

-“According to War Department records, you have been designated as the emergency addressee of Corporal George W. Grui, 20, 700, 275, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Private George Grui, 20, 700, 275, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.